Why visit Goa in April?

 Weather in Goa During April

-As we mentioned earlier, April month kickstarts the scorchy summer season in Goa.
-Although average highs in the weather during April are the same as in March in Goa, you start sweating it out now because of the super humid atmosphere.
+As mentioned earlier, April kickstarts the scorchy Goan summer.
+Although highs in the weather in April match March in Goa, people would end up sweating it out because of the high humidity in the air.
 So dressing up light and casual is more of a necessity than an option.
 Drink plenty of water and re-hydration drinks to keep you on top of your game.
 If you want to visit beach resorts during this month, make sure you carry a good selection of airy cotton clothing to ensure you stay cool, as well as hats, sunglasses and a sunscreen with good SPF.

 Tourism in Goa During April